laravel-ja/ja-docs-12.x/original-en/queues.md

 Laravel's queue configuration options are stored in your application's `config/queue.php` configuration file.
 In this file, you will find connection configurations for each of the queue drivers that are included with the framework, including the database, [Amazon SQS](https://aws.amazon.com/sqs/), [Redis](https://redis.io), and [Beanstalkd](https://beanstalkd.github.io/) drivers, as well as a synchronous driver that will execute jobs immediately (for use during local development).
 A `null` queue driver is also included which discards queued jobs.

 > [!NOTE]
-> Laravel now offers Horizon, a beautiful dashboard and configuration system for your Redis powered queues.
+> Laravel Horizon is a beautiful dashboard and configuration system for your Redis powered queues.
 Check out the full [Horizon documentation](/docs/{{version}}/horizon) for more information.

 <a name="connections-vs-queues"></a>
 ### Connections vs. Queues